The Developer's Guide to mod_muc_light

 mod_roster.
 All operations that take place outside the room (including the room creation) are implemented here.
 Last but not least - this module prevents

 service-unavailableerrors being sent when an offline user receives a groupchat message.

 mod_muc_light_codec.erlA behaviour implemented by modules that translate the MUC Light internal data format to stanzas for clients and vice versa.
 Besides specifying callbacks, it implements generic error encoder function.

 mod_muc_light.erl, the stanza translation takes place here.
-It does not utilise the full potential of the MUC Light extension but allows using the standard MUC implementation in XMPP client libraries for prototyping or transition phase.
+It does not utilise the full potential of the MUC Light extension but allows using the standard MUC implementation in XMPP client libraries for prototyping or the transition phase.
 Not recommended for production systems (less efficient than modern codec and requires more round-trips).

 mod_muc_light_codec_modern.erlAn implementation of a modern MUC Light protocol, described in the XEP.
 Supports all MUC Light features.

 mod_muc_light_db.erlA behaviour implemented by database backends for the MUC Light extension.

 mod_muc_light_db_mnesia.erlA Mnesia backend for this extension.
 Uses transactions for room metadata updates (configuration and affiliation list) and dirty reads whenever possible.